Ensembl/gsoc-dl-protein-coding-genes/README.md

 Furthermore, the `Nextflow_data_preprocession` directory contains a Nextflow pipeline that merges data acquisition and the above cleaning steps.
 This integrated solution prepares high-quality training data, although stability might vary.

 ![Data cleaning](Images_readme/Data_cleaning.png)
+***Figure 2**: Gene Annotation Quality Evaluation* *This figure illustrates two strategies for refining gene annotations and associated sequences.
+The first strategy, **GFF-Only Filtering**, focuses on improving `.gff` annotations while preserving sequence integrity.
+It hypothesizes that low-quality genes might be pseudogenes without protein-coding capacity.
+Such genes are treated as "intergenic regions" during classifier training.
+The second strategy, **GFF Filtering & Sequence Excision**, takes a more comprehensive approach by addressing both `.gff` annotations and linked sequences.
+It excludes elements of lower confidence due to limited information about low-quality genes, which are consequently omitted from training data.
+The process of gene annotation refinement involves the removal of low-quality and overlapping genes.*

 ### Feature Extraction and Sequence Fragmentation